This extension provides spec macro script (

 This extention contributes the follwing settings:

-This extension is still beta and the identifiers (dot-separated string) of these settings may be changed in future releases.
+The identifiers (dot-separated string) of these settings have been changed in v1.0.0.

 Also read GitHub issues.